spidersouris/ahk-scripts/README.md

 - **run_hotkeys.ahk**: A collection of hotkeys to run programs or scripts.
 - **setontop.ahk**: A script to set/unset a window on top of all other windows.
 - **typing_hotkeys.ahk**: A collection of hotkeys to type special characters and symbols more easily and quickly.
+- **uncopy_newlines.ahk**: A script to remove newlines when copying text (for example, when copying and pasting from a PDF file).

 ## Running scripts